oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 ## Attach free IPV6 address segments to host machines

-Some machines don't have IPV6 /64 subnets on their own, here's a way to attach an IPV6 subnet for free
+Some machines don't have IPV6 /64 subnets on their own, here's a way to attach an IPV6 subnet for free.

-The following platforms are currently running in 2023 that provide IPV6 subnets for free
+The following platforms are currently running in 2023 that provide IPV6 subnets for free.

 | Supported Platforms | Corresponding Required Installation Packages | Protocols | Number of Channels/Subnets
 |---------------------------|----------------|----------------|----------------|